gkapfham/curriculum-vitae/README.md

 pdflatex curriculum_vitae_kapfhammer.tex
 ```

-Before you compile the CV, make sure that you have the bibliography in a Git
+Remember, before you compile the CV, make sure that you have the bibliography in
-submodule:
+a Git submodule:

 ```shell
 cd bibliography